Raku/rakudoc/README.md

     <query>                           Example: 'Map', 'IO::Path.add', '.add'
-    -d|--doc-sources=<Directories>    Additional directories to search for documentation -D|--no-default-docs              Use only directories specified with --doc / $RAKUDOC -b|--build-index                  Index all documents found in doc source directories
+    -d|--doc-sources=<Directories>    Additional directories to search for documentation -D|--no-default-docs              Use only directories in --doc / $RAKUDOC -b|--build-index                  Index all documents found in doc source directories

 DESCRIPTION